Minsu386/til/GRC/Mod 2 Information Security GRC.md

 *Risk Tolerance*
 - Definition: Refers to the org's or AI actor's readiness to bear the risk in order to achieve its objectives.
 - Risk tolerance can be influence by legal or regulatory requirements
 - New knowledge and methods to better inform harm/cost-benefits tradeoff will con't to be developed.
+So much that challenges for specifying AI risk tolerances remain unresolved; and that a framework is not yet readily applicable for mitigating negative AI risks.

+*Risk Prioritization*
+- Not all incidents and failures can be eliminated.
+-